caspii/casparwre.de/_posts/2022-05-26-12-months-as-a-solo-developer.md

-## 4. Product development for Keepthescore.co
+## 4. Product development for keepthescore.com

 Most of my time in the past 12 months has been spent developing and improving the product.
 It's also the part I enjoy most.